SeuntjensLab/Easy_HCR/README.md

 # Usage
-**NOTE: All of the following commends should be run from inside the folder of the script**.
+**NOTE: All of the following commands should be run from inside the folder of the script**.
 Check the first step of the installation on how to do it

 To activate the environment and launch jupyter, run the following commands